GARY THE GREAT

-The first active California base ball team, according to author Kevin Nelson in The Golden Game, began in Sacramento in 1859 with the forming of the Sacramento Base Ball Club, formed in Sacramento in 1859.
+The first active California base ball team, according to author Kevin Nelson in The Golden Game, was the Sacramento Base Ball Club, formed in Sacramento in 1859.
 Shortly thereafter, California’s second team was formed -- the San Francisco Base Ball Club.
 The city of San Francisco would dominate the game in California for the next several years.
 The first organized game of base ball in California was played on Feb.
 22nd, 1860 when the San Francisco Base Ball Club defeated another Bay area club known as the Red Rovers.
-Later that same day in Sacramento, the Sacramento Base Ball Club battled a local team called the Unions to a 33-33 tie.
+Later that same day, in Sacramento, the Sacramento Base Ball Club battled a local team called the Unions to a 33-33 tie.
 Also in 1860, the first State tournament took place when the Eagles of San Francisco beat the Sacramento Base Ball Club in two straight games and thus became dubbed as the best base ball team west of the Mississippi.

 More teams began to crop up with exhibition games being played mostly in Sacramento and San Francisco.
 In 1869, after the linking of the Union and Pacific Railroads, the Cincinnati Red Stockings, a team of paid professionals, steamed into San Francisco for a series of exhibition games pitted against the Bay Area’s best teams.
 The Stockings crushed the Eagles 35-4, humiliated them a second time before annihilating the Pacifics, and were leading the Atlantics 76-5 before the game was mercifully halted after five innings.
 The beatings were part of the Red Stockings 81 game winning streak, longest in professional baseball history.